Context

 http.ListenAndServe(":8090", nil)

-).
+hellois an HTTP handler function that uses the request's context (ctx).
 It prints messages when the handler starts and ends.Inside the

-statement, there are two cases:If the operation (responding with "hello\n") completes within 10 seconds, the response is sent.
+selectstatement, there are two cases:If the operation (responding with "hello\n") completes within 10 seconds, the response is sent.

 If the context is canceled (due to a timeout or cancellation), an error message is printed, and an internal server error response is sent.